 If you’re a Twitter user, you may have heard of or participated in a tweet chat.

-Tweet chats are live discussions that take place on Twitter about a pre-determined topic.
-Tweets related to the discussion are marked with a hashtag (a word or phrase preceded by the # sign; an example is #CTCTsocial, which we use to identify Constant Contact tweets about social media).
+Tweet chats are live discussions that take place on Twitter about a predetermined topic.
+Tweets related to the discussion are marked with a hashtag (a word or phrase preceded by the # sign; an example is #CTCTsocial)

 Tweet chats are a great forum for small businesses and organizations to learn from people in their industry and to collaborate with their peers.
-It’s also a way for you to promote what you do by offering advice, and sharing your expertise on a topic.
-(You can find a list of tweet chats about a variety of subjects on this Twitter chat schedule.)
+They’re also a way for you to promote what you do by offering advice, and sharing your expertise on a topic.

 - Let your Twitter followers know before the tweet chat that they’ll be seeing a lot of messages from you.
 They’ll appreciate the warning and won’t be confused by your Twitter stream.
 You could even invite them to the tweet chat if you think they may be interested in the topic.